Skip to main content

 EOF

-2. Run the ping command to verify that the defined domain names match the correct hosts.
+2. Run the ping command to verify that the defined domain names resolve to the correct hosts.

 ping node2.rs.in